About us

 Where?

-We are a leukaemia research group based in the department of Biochemistry & Biomedicine, School of Life Sciences, at the University of Sussex.
-We are also part of the Haematology Research group (HRG) at Sussex, a network of collborative research groups with shared interests in normal and malignant haematology across the School of Life Sciences and Brighton & Sussex Medical School.
+We are also part of Sussex Blood Cancer Research, a network of collaborative research groups with shared interests in normal and malignant haematology across the School of Life Sciences and Brighton & Sussex Medical School, based within the Sussex Cancer Research Centre.

 University of Sussex Falmer campus